UniMath/agda-unimath/src/elementary-number-theory/inequality-integers.lagda.md

       is-nonnegative-eq-ℤ (right-zero-law-diff-ℤ x)
 ```

-### An integer greater or equal to a nonnegative integer is nonnegative
+### An integer greater than or equal to a nonnegative integer is nonnegative

 ```agda
 module _